dasniko/keycloak-reactjs-demo/README.md

 # Keycloak React.JS Demo

-Demo for React.JS and Keycloak SSO integration.
+Demo and reference implementation for React.JS and Keycloak IAM & SSO integration.

+With this approach, there's no need for 3rd party dependencies (besides the official default `keycloak-js` lib) and custom components base on auth state are implemented with ease and best developer experience.

 ## YouTube videos